ACT I: THE FIRE WITHIN

 "I know, but I have to try..."

-"I know that I should continue to try to stop you, but I can't...
+"I know that I should continue to try and stop you, but I cannot.
 Like your sister, you have already made your mind up," Esma gave in.

 "Take this," the village chief said, handing him a small leather satchel sealed with a string.
 "It's not much, but you can use it to pay for your stays in whatever inn you may find yourself in."